Secured loans

 - The credit card shuffle.
 It's possible to cut the interest rate on existing debts even without getting new products.
 Many credit cards allow existing customers to move other debts to them at special rates.
 Correctly shifting balances and prioritising repaying expensive debts first creates substantial savings.
 Full details: Credit Card Shuffle.

 - Unsecured loans.
-As we said above, these are cheaper and less risky for those who can get them.
+These are cheaper and less risky for those who can get them.
 You can use them in the same way you would a secured loan to pay off other credit.
 Full details: Cheap Personal Loans.
 Paying off another loan?
 See Cut Existing Loan Costs.

 In debt crisis?
 Don't borrow – instead seek free debt help